How to Install OpenJDK 8 on Ubuntu 24.04, 22.04 or 20.04

 sudo update-alternatives --config java

-Executing this command will present you with a list of all Java versions currently installed on your Ubuntu system.
+This command will present you with a list of all Java versions installed on your Ubuntu system.
 Each version is assigned a priority number, with the version with the highest number set as the default.

 Switch to OpenJDK 8 on Ubuntu